 God chose you to be the parent of your child.
 Because you’re perfect?
 Definitely not.
 But because in His divine wisdom He wants to work through you to accomplish His great purpose of shaping your child into a fully-formed follower of Christ.
 And it is ultimately the Lord (and only Him) who draws people to Himself and shows them the need for salvation.
 In His amazing grace, He has seen fit to let us be a part of the work He is doing in our children’s lives.
 So teach diligently parents and make an impression!

-The people had dishonored God by bringing defiled sacrifices and the priests disobeyed God by allowing it to happen.
-God was not pleased and plainly tells them they can keep their lame sacrifices (Mal.
+The people had dishonored God by bringing defiled sacrifices, and the priests disobeyed God by allowing it to happen.
+God was not pleased, and plainly tells them they can keep their lame sacrifices (Mal.
 1:8-10).
 They were supposed to be giving God their best (Leviticus 22:19-20).
-Instead, they were giving God their leftovers because they wished to sell all the valuable livestock for profit.
+Instead, they were giving God their leftovers, because they wished to sell all the valuable livestock for thier own profit.
 To follow God’s law required a sacrifice.
-It required them to put God first, trusting that if they honored God with their best He would bless them abundantly.
+It required them to put God first, trusting that if they honored God with their best, He would bless them abundantly.
 However, they had become apathetic in their worship.
 They were too busy making worship about themselves to worship God properly.